Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 Defines the strategy implementation by which Kong nodes will manage symmetric encryption keys.
-Please see the Kong Enterprise documentation for a detailed description of each strategies.
+Please see the Kong Enterprise documentation for a detailed description of each strategy.
 Acceptable values for this option are 'cluster' and 'vault'.

 **Default:** `cluster`